possibly-not/rawdraw-boids/README.md

 # rawdraw-boids
- this is an quick and dirty implementation of the boids algorithm as first developed by Craig Reynolds
+ this is an quick and dirty implementation of the boids algorithm using cnlohr's rawdraw

 there are 3 main rule that guides every boid
 >seperation
 >alignment
 >cohesion

-eventually goal seeking with be adde for your mouse cursor
+eventually goal seeking with be added for your mouse cursor but lets not get ahead of ourselves

-right now
+whats working now
->engine to time step one
->one boid has, a 2d vector and an x/y
-            ^direction+magnitude

-do
->open window
+>basic window with fps counter, window size and
+>can draw regular polygons
+>can draw a bird-ish shape
+>bird struct

+CNFGDrawRegPoly(short sides, short radius) is now a thing inside rawdraw, but is never used next
+>rotation of bird shape
+>make birds start with nice spacing
+>get bird "moving"
+>avoid crashing into edge
+>bird sensing other birds
->triangle (cone of vision too)
+>bird sense with cone of vision (display this)
->time step
->moves one step on vector based on magnitude (should just go up)
->multiple boids (?)
->search for each other (can be optimised via squares but whatever)
->turning reduces magnitude
->
+>bird collision
+>add sliders
+>seperation
+>alignment
+>cohesion

+Other todos
+>clean up variable definitions
+>reoder functions
+>remove ununsed code

+maybe
+>make engine steps not tied to frame rate